glee4810/ehrsql-2024/README.md

 ## <a name="scorer_and_official_evaluation_metric"></a>Evaluation Metric

 The scorer for the task is located in the scorer module.
-The scorer (scoring.py) will report the official evaluation metric.
-More details are in the [Task Desciption](https://www.codabench.org/competitions/1889) tab.
+The scorer (scoring.py) will report the official evaluation score.
+More details about the metric in the [Evaluation](https://www.codabench.org/competitions/1889) tab on the task website.